jakedaly97/DataAnalyticsProject/README.md

 # Data Analytics Project

 This project is submitted for the Principles of Data Analytics module of the course Higher Diploma in Science in Computing in Data Analytics.
+The project comprises a Jupyter notebook titled "penguins.ipynb," where all data analysis tasks and visualizations are performed.
+Additionally, the README.md file serves as a guide to navigating the project repository and accessing relevant resources.

 ## About This Project

 This project explores the famous Palmer Penguins dataset through data analyses and visualisation tools.
 The Palmer Penguin dataset is a widely used dataset used for teaching students the fundamentals of data analytics.
 The data consists of biological characteristics of three penguin species inhabiting the islands near Palmer station in Antarctica.
 The main objectives of this project were:

-1. Create a GitHub repository with a README.md and a .gitignore.
-Add a Jupyter notebook called penguins.ipynb and add a title to it.
-Find the palmerpenguins data set online and load it into your Jupyter notebook.
+1. **Repository Setup**: The project began with the setup of a GitHub repository, including a README.md file and a .gitignore file.
+A Jupyter notebook titled "penguins.ipynb" was created as the primary workspace for all project work.

-2. Give an overview of the data set and the variables it contains.
+2. **Data Loading and Exploration**: The Palmer Penguins dataset was sourced online and loaded into the Jupyter notebook.
+An initial exploration of the dataset was carried out to identify the variables it contains

-3. Suggest the types of variables that should be used to model the variables in the data set in Python, explaining your rationale.
+3. **Variable Modeling**: Different types of variables within the dataset are identified, and suitable modeling techniques in Python are suggested based on their characteristics.

-4. Create a bar chart of an appropriate variable in the data set.
-Then create a histogram of an appropriate variable in the data set.
+4. **Data Visualization**: Various visualization tools, including bar charts, histograms, and scatter plots, are employed to depict key insights and patterns within the dataset.

-5. Select two variables from the data set and provide an analysis of how correlated they are.
+5. **Correlation Analysis**: The relationships between different variables in the dataset are investigated, with a focus on the correlation between flipper length and body mass of the penguins.

 ## Resources